joeyh2/fraud-detection/README.md

 ### Are there any outliers for cardholder ID 25?
 How many outliers are there per month?
 Do you notice any anomalies?

+There exists at least one outlier transaction in almost every month (minus February) for Carholder 25, with as many as 3 in some months like April and June.
+This suggests some level of potentially fraudulent treansactions occuring almost monthly.